 For those who don’t know, Petra is a huge “city” carved from stone.
 The natural rock formations are stunning in their own right, but the man-made carvings which have hollowed many of them out are equally as amazing in a different way.
 If you’ve seen the third Indiana Jones film, then you’ve seen Petra.
 The scene towards the end where Ford and Connery encounter the Germans and Indy has to undergo the three tests is set in Petra.
 The enormous carved sandstone building they arrive at is the Treasury which is fairly near the start of the trek through this fascinating region.

-I’m just going to rattle on about what I saw and what I thought of it, but if you want a very detailed but easily readable essay on Petra, you can’t do much better than Petra – Myth and reality by Philip C Hammond.
+I’m just going to rattle on about what I saw and what I thought of it, but if you want a very detailed but easily readable essay on Petra, you can’t do much better than Petra – Myth and reality by Philip C Hammond written with help of the best research paper writing service.
 And if you want a photo that knocks spots off any of mine, check out the excellent Panoramas.dk site.

 Heading for the ticket office (21JD for a day pass), I got talking to Xavier from San Diego and we decided to “buddy up” for the day.
 Like myself, he was doing the site in a day and heading back to Amman.
 Unlike me, he’d made it to the Dead Sea the previous day though he paid a fortune for a taxi driver to do it.